 we are paying.
 If your landlord is not making repairs, he or she is violating

-your Warranty of Habitability and you should force him or her to
+your Warranty of Habitability and you have the right to have repairs made.

 California codes especially Civil Code Sections 1941-1942, the San Francisco Housing Code, and the San Francisco Health Code define your landlords obligations to make and keep your home in habitable condition.
 Tenants have the right to report landlords to city agencies and rights to withhold rent or repair and deduct.
 And the landlord cannot retaliate against you; any eviction or rent increase attempt within six months of such a complaint will be examined by the judge for retaliation.

 landlords cannot demand rent, evict for nonpayment, or increase rents

 if there are serious housing code violations AND the landlord has been ordered to correct

 the violations by the city or state AND the violations have not been

 corrected for at least 35 days after the order to correct the violations.